Govepitr/Regex-Tutorial-Challenge/gist-template.md

 ## 🐸 Email Validation Breakdown
 The breakdown of our brave Regex `\b[a-z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/gi`:

 - The Alpha and the Omega(the beginning and the end) of it is of course the `\b`.
-That portion is called rthe "word boundaries".
+That portion is called the "word boundaries".
 That states that the expression needs to be matched as a stand-alone word( or string if you're nasty).
-A good example would be the encolsed parenthesis, without separating spaces, their validation most certainly will fail as it will not match.
+A good example would be the enclosed parenthesis, without separating spaces, their validation most certainly will fail as it will not match.

 - The very 1st group `[a-zA-Z0-9#$_-]+` matches up any upper/lower case letter, any number, as well as the characters `#$_-`.
 The `-` used between the "a" and "z" provides the requirement of any letter between those two.
 On that note, the `0-9` means the same regarding numbers.
 The plus(`+`) sign(AKA a quantifier) after the closing bracket states that any of those characters before it can occur one time or more than one, an example would be `Rowdy_roddy388`.
 The square brackets are known as a "character class", which I will explain a bit further down.
 You may wonder how the Regex knows to identify both upper and lower case letters, to that I answer with a spotlight on that little `i` flag right at the end of it all.
 We'll also go into that below.